dashingsoft/pyarmor/src/examples/README.md

 * How to obufscate python scripts in the path `examples/simple`
 * How to run obfuscated scripts
 * How to distribute obfuscated scripts
+* How to set expired data of obfuscated scripts

 ```
     cd /path/to/pyarmor